AdobeDocs/audience-manager.en/help/using/api/dcs-intro/dcs-api-reference/dcs-race-conditions.md

 ## Error Handling {#section_BA7880213216436B835884E753710AC4}

 Error handling is limited for invalid or poorly formed queries.
-An invalid request returns an [!DNL HTTP 200 OK] response and no data.
-Also, the [!UICONTROL DCS] stops processing a request, discards trait data, and returns an [!DNL HTTP 200 OK] response when a user:
+An invalid request returns an `HTTP 200 OK` response and no data.
+Also, the [!UICONTROL DCS] stops processing a request, discards trait data, and returns an `HTTP 200 OK` response when a user:

 * Opts out of tracking at the Audience Manager or partner level.
 * Comes from an invalid/unselected geographic region.